fdeblasio/pokeemerald-expansion/notes.md

         5: 156
 - Turn some Normal/Flying types into either pure Flying or Flying/Normal?
 - Clear other legendary defeated flags when beating the Elite Four
+- The default legendary battle music seems to be FRLG's.
+See if that is in vanilla and potentially change back to RSE
+- Remove evolved fishing encounters for the Safari Zone?
 - Decide whether to reverse types for Pokemon whose primary becomes secondary:
     - Vanilla:
         - Rufflet Normal/Flying->Hisuian Braviary Psychic/Flying